retextjs/retext-readability/readme.md

 ## API

-### `retext.use(readability, options?)`
+### `retext().use(readability[, options])`

 Detect possibly hard to read sentences.

-**Parameters**

-*   `readability` — This plug-in.

-*   `options` (`Object`):
+###### `options`

 *   `age` (`number`, default: `16`)
     — Target age group.
 Note that the different algorithms provide varying results, so your milage might vary with people actually that age. :wink:
 *   `threshold` (`number`, default: `4 / 7`)
     — By default, 4 out of the 7 algorithms need to agree that a sentence is higher that the target age and whether it should be warned about.
 This can be modified by passing in a new threshold.
 *   `minWords` (`number`, default: `5`)
     — Minimum number of words a sentence should have when warning.
     Most algorithms are designed to take a large sample of sentences to detect the body’s reading level.
 This plug-in, however, works on a per-sentence basis.
 This makes the results quite skewered when said sentence has, for example, a few long words or some unknown ones.

 ## License